sysgears/create-apollo-app/README.md

 There are several built-in plugins supplied with `spin.js`.
 External plugins can be specified inside `options -> plugins` property.

+### Community support

+- [Gitter channel] - questions, answers, general discussions
+- [GitHub issues] - submit issues, send feature requests

+### Commercial support

+[SysGears](https://sysgears.com) team provides advanced support for commercial partners.
+A commercial partner will have a premium access to our team whether this is to help you with your code based on this project or related technologies used in it.
+Contact us using [Skype](http://hatscripts.com/addskype?sysgears) or via email: [info@sysgears.com](mailto:info@sysgears.com)

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):